passiv/snaptrade-sdks/sdks/typescript/README.md

 ### `snaptrade.transactionsAndReporting.getActivities`

 Returns activities (transactions) for a user.
-Specifing start and end date is highly recommended for automatic calls for better performance
+Specifing start and end date is highly recommended for better performance

 #### 🛠️ Usage